Post by Kristal Sawatzke and Blake MacKenzie, Twin Cities Habitat Staff

 March 8-14, 2020, is National AmeriCorps Week!
 Here at Twin Cities Habitat for Humanity, AmeriCorps Members are the backbone of our mission, creating excellent volunteer experiences while getting things done for Habitat.
 Ask a few AmeriCorps Members their reasons for joining the team, and you'll hear a bunch of awesome stories.
 We've selected the top five reasons here.

 1. The perks

 Let’s clear this up right off the bat: serving your community through AmeriCorps doesn’t mean volunteering for free.
 Through a living allowance and other benefits, most people can make a year or two of service work for them without taking on additional jobs, getting outside help, or going into debt (although you’re certainly allowed to have a part-time job).
 Here are a few of the perks:

-- Segal Education award can be applied to student loans and/or future education, and is currently $5,920 for one year of service (approximately $1,566 for one summer)
+- Segal Education award can be applied to student loans and/or future education, and is approximately $6,095 for one year of service (approximately $1,566 for one summer)

 - Housing options are available on a first-come, first-serve basis for 10 AmeriCorps members in the Habitat-owned fourplex for $200/month

 - Habitat vehicles are provided to most field-based AmeriCorps members

 - Clothing/tool allowances ($200 for full year, $100 for summer) and cell phone allowances ($35/month) are provided

 - FREE health insurance is available if you need it, and childcare reimbursement may be available